ton-community/ton-docs/docs/learn/tvm-instructions/instructions.md

 [**Here**](https://ton.org/tvm.pdf) is a full description of TON Virtual Machine.
 :::

-Fift is a stack-based programming language designed to manage TON Smart Contracts.
+Fift is a stack-based programming language designed to manage TON smart contracts.
 The Fift assembler is a Fift library that converts mnemonics of TVM instructions into their binary representation.

 A description of Fift, including an introduction to the Fift assembler, can be found [here](https://github.com/Piterden/TON-docs/blob/master/Fift.%20A%20Brief%20Introduction.md).